omeatai/Personal2/src-sql/01_sql_essential_training.md

 # #END </details>

 <details>
 <summary>19.
-Filter Data - Using IF THEN Logic with CASE  </summary>
+Filter Data - Adding Customised Columns using IF THEN Logic with CASE  </summary>

-# Filter Data - Using IF THEN Logic with CASE
+# Filter Data - Adding Customised Columns using IF THEN Logic with CASE

 ## WSDA Music Sales Goal: